 I’m just going to cut to the chase: all of that is WRONG.
 Those people are misinformed.
 Whether or not you want to take the risk is up to you.
 I recommend you do not.

-No, vinyl is not food safe at all.
-Do not use vinyl on surfaces where food will be directly placed.
-Plates, for example, are not a good idea because vinyl is not food-safe.
-That means it is fine to be on the outside of bottles or on the underside of plates only.
-This also applies to baby items.
-Do not use vinyl to decorate baby-safe items like pacifiers, teething toys, etc. that might end-up in baby’s mouth.
+This means we should not use vinyl on surfaces where food will be directly placed.
+Plates, for example, are not great for vinyl, however, it is fine to be on the outside of bottles or on the underside of plates.

 This can sound like a really frustrating question, but there are a TON of ways you can get designs for your crafts and many even FREE!